elicia4/linux_notes/commands/lsof.md

 You can view open files pertaining to IPv4 or IPv6 addresses:

     sudo lsof -i 4 /mnt/wp-content # -i for IP, 4 for version

+You can specify a singular file too:

+    sudo lsof /var/log/syslog

+Here's the problem: some commands work with copies of a file.
+For example, `vim` does:

+    vim file.txt
+    # CTRL-z
+    lsof file.txt

+To try to deal with that issue, you can view all open files in a given
+directory:

+    lsof +d .